Presidio of San Francisco: Crissy Field Center

 Crissy Field Center (former Air Service/Air Corps/Army Air Forces airfield) is an urban environmental education center with programs for schools, public workshops, after-school programs, summer camps, and more.
 The center is operated by the Golden Gate National Parks Conservancy and overlooks a restored tidal marsh.
-The facilities include interactive environmental exhibits, a media lab, resource library, arts workshop, science lab, gathering room, teaching kitchen, café and bookstore.
+The facilities include interactive environmental exhibits, a media lab, a resource library, an art workshop, a science lab, a gathering room, a teaching kitchen, a café, and a bookstore.
 The landscape of Crissy Field was designed by George Hargreaves.
-The project restored a naturally functioning and sustaining tidal wetland as a habitat for flora and fauna, which were previously not in evidence on the site.
-It also restored a historic grass airfield that functioned as a culturally significant military airfield between 1919 and 1936.
+The project restored a naturally functioning and sustaining tidal wetland as a habitat for flora and fauna, previously not in the site's evidence.
+It also restored a historic grass airfield that became a culturally significant military airfield between 1919 and 1936.
 The park at Crissy Field expanded and widened the recreational opportunities of the existing 1+1/2 mi San Francisco shore to a broader number of Presidio residents and visitors.

 Presidio Tunnel Tops

-A major component of the Presidio's park attractions is the Presidio Tunnel Tops, which has created a 14 acre on top of the tunneled portions of Doyle Drive.
+A major component of the Presidio's attractions is the Presidio Tunnel Tops, which has created a 14 acre on top of the tunneled portions of Doyle Drive.
 The park contains several meadows and walking trails, along with viewpoints for major landmarks such as the Golden Gate Bridge.
 Negotiations between Caltrans, the San Francisco County Transportation Authority, and the Presidio Trust to finalize the land transfer for the park lasted from 2015 to 2018.
-The budget for the park is $100 million, funded with public funds from the Presidio Trust along with private contributions.
+The budget for the park was $100 million, funded with public funds from the Presidio Trust and private contributions.
 The park opened for public use on July 17, 2022.
+In July 2025, Outpost Meadow, a 1.5 acre expansion opened to the public.
+Il Parco, a cafe is located at the edge of the Tunnel Tops.